 Everyone on twitter, including editors, lamenting how difficult it was to do anything, especially read.

 A week after my book went on sub, she was reading it.

-And about a week after that, I had an offer in hand.
+A pre-empt.
 From the editor of RWARB.
 Who’d studied Italian (a major element in my book) and loved the banter (my favorite thing from RWARB) and who said that she, too, was struggling to read during the chaos, but she hadn’t been able to put my story down.

 Somehow, the world’s worst timing turned into the golden unicorn of submission experiences.

 But.
-Speaking of timing… PITCHWARS APPROACHES
+Speaking of timing… PITCHWARS APPROACHES!